avast/kafka-tests/issues/1_rebalancing/README.md

 ./run_Kafka09AutoCommitConsumer.sh &
 ````

-- The missing data surprisingly appears in Kafka after 15 minutes and are consumed.
+- The missing data surprisingly appears in Kafka and are consumed (it was 15 minutes after stop of producers in my case).

 ````
 2015-12-09 09:27:49.206 DEBUG com.avast.kafkatests.ResultsUpdater [ResultsUpdater-timer-0]: ====================== Updating state... ====================== (ResultsUpdater.java:52)